roydukkey/sass-module-list/spec/modifiers-params.md

 # List Configuration Modifiers

-The follow designates when functions are to accepts parameters which modify list configuration, ie. delimiting and enclosing punctuation.
+The follow designates when functions are to accepts parameters that modify list configuration.

-## `$separator` Parameter
+## Delimiting Punctuation

 The `$separator` parameter should be accepted when returning an list.

-## `$bracketed` Parameter
+## Enclosing Punctuation

 The `$bracketed` parameter should be accepted when returning a list...